y19y19/exatrkx-service/exatrkx_pipeline/README.md

 # Introduction
-The ExaTrkX pipeline used for the C++ inference.
+The legacy ExaTrkX pipeline used for the C++ inference.

 # To compile the C++ pipeline